duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 This will listen to the transforms, will build a graph, optimize it and publish the output on TF, which you will visualize with Rviz in the next step.

 ### Step 8: Set up the visualization
-Set up and run the visualization of the map, duckiebots, watchtowers, and traffic signs using the following commands:
+Set up and run the visualization of the map, Duckiebots, watchtowers, and traffic signs using the following commands:

     laptop $ docker pull duckietown/cslam-visualization
     laptop $ docker run -it --rm --net=host --env="DISPLAY" -e ROS_MASTER_URI_DEVICE=[SERVER_HOSTNAME] -e ROS_MASTER_URI_DEVICE_IP=[SERVER_IP] duckietown/cslam-visualization